akncnkoc/akncnkoc/README.md

 - 👋 Hi, I’m @akncnkoc
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Ruby
+- 🌱 I’m currently learning Next.js
 - 📫 How to reach me ?
 You cannot :)